sciosci/SOSCD/_pages/recruitment.md

 ### Postdocs

 We have positions available.
-Please email Daniel directly with your interests.
+Please email Daniel directly with your interests at `daniel.acuna@colorado.edu`

 ### Ph.D. student to start in Fall 2023